vgpc/upc/README.md

-# GOlang for UPC and EAN
+# Golang Library for UPC and EAN/GTIN

-A Go library for parsing, validating and analyzing UPCs and EAN-13 codes.
+A Go library for parsing, validating and analyzing UPCs and EAN-13/GTIN-13 codes.

-* Validate the accuracy of UPC and EAN codes.
+* Validate the accuracy of UPC and EAN/GTIN codes.
 * Parse UPC codes to determine the code type and other details (Manufacturer, Coupon Value, Product Code, etc)

+# Code Support

+* UPC (Universal Product Code)
+* EAN/GTIN 13 (European Article Numbering or Global Trade Item Number)
+* JAN (Japanese Article Numbering)

 The library works with 12 digit UPC (Universal Product Code) codes and 13 digit EAN (European Article Number) codes.
+EAN is also referred to as GTIN or Global Trade Item Number.
+The numbers are the same.

 # Usage